Superformula/mobile-test/documentation.md

 Below you can find all the information about the application.
 In this challenge I tried to create some complex features just to show my experience and the things I can do, such as using Slivers, Animations and Canvas.
 Also, for a simple app like that I probably would prefer just using a MVC or MVVM architecture, but to show my experience I used Clean Architecture.

+## Compiling
+- This app what built with the Flutter version 3.7.3.
+- To run the application, execute `flutter pub get && flutter run`
+- To run the application in release mode, execute `flutter pub get && flutter run --release`
+- To build the application in release mode, execute `flutter build apk --release`

 ## Features I built
 - Home Page
 - QR Code page
 - QR Code Scanner Page
 - Auto refresh Strategy

+# API
+- I built a simple API using NestJS to handle the `/seed` endpoint.
+This API can be found in: https://github.com/HudsonJunior/superformula_test_server
+- I deployed this API using Heroku.

 ## Clean Architecture
-- Some concepts of the Clean Architecture pattern defined by the Uncle boob in his book were used in this project.
+- Some concepts of the Clean Architecture pattern defined by the Uncle Bob in his book were used in this project.
     - Splitting the application in three layers:
         - data: In this layer we have the data sources and repositories.
 Api calls, local storage access, phone features (câmera, location, etc) are at this layer.
         - domain: In this layer we must have all the business logic for the application.
-The entities that representes our business and also the use cases.
+The entities that represents our business and also the use cases.
 This layer does not know about the data and view layer, it's an isolated layer.
         - view: The interface layer.
 Here we have everything that is related to an user interface.
 The pages, widgets and the state management as well.
     - Using some of the S.O.L.I.D principles.
         - Single Responsability: I followed this principle to keep all my class and functions with just one responsability.
 This helps to split the concern and improve the readability of the project.